PaloAltoNetworks/PrismaSASECloudManaged-Python/examples/policyObjects/application-filters.md

 ## Edit an Application Filter
 It defaults to _Shared_, so if you want it removed there, just remove the _"Remote Networks"_ argument

-To edit an existing address in the _Remote Networks_ folder.
+To edit an existing application filter in the _Remote Networks_ folder.

 This will edit an existing application filter object named _myTestApplicationFilter2_.